mhuggins/multiple_table_inheritance/README.md

 the parent model automatically as well.
 To do so, specify the `:methods` option when calling `inherits_from`.

+NOTE: This is not fully implemented yet as of version 0.1.8.
+Please wait until a future release to prior to using this feature.

     class Employee < ActiveRecord::Base
       acts_as_superclass
       belongs_to :team